SiyiP/linked-blog-starter-md/11 HEENT/SFP Introduction to Cranial Nerves Sympathetics, and Parasympathetics of Head and Neck_Hohn.md

 - visceral sensory = from viscera like pain info from heart lungs, referred.
 - special sensory - unique sensations of taste/smell, hearing balance

-sensory ganglia for CNs with sensory compoennt - 5 of the CNs with sensory component actually has a sensory ganglia!
+sensory ganglia for CNs with sensory component - 5 of the CNs with sensory component actually has a sensory ganglia!
 - olfactory n = none; **special sensory smell**
 	- bipolar olfactory neurons form **bundles** to make many on each side
 	- fibers pierce the cribriform plate